 Married with two children, Steve and his family cherish spending as much time together as possible travelling, spending summers at their cottage, participating in family related sports and activities or just being together at home.

-Bill Chwedchuk is Carefor’s Chief Operating Officer (COO).
+Bill Chwedchuk is Carefor’s Chief Operating Officer, Chief Financial Officer and VP Corporate Services.

 Bill joined Carefor in 2013 and provides strategic and operational leadership for Finance and Administration, Information Technology and Facilities.
 He has achieved business and organizational success through a “Lean” leadership approach, acquiring a deep understanding of stakeholder requirements, selecting innovative solutions, and engaging staff at all levels in system change and process improvement initiatives.
 He has distinguished himself through a passion for hands on leadership and a drive to implement effective solutions for growth and sustainability.